Dell Inspiron 1525: System specifications

-The most notable difference between this laptop and its predecessor, is that the 1520 model was fitted with a dedicated graphics card whereas the 1525 is not.
-It has been speculated that this is an attempt by Dell to appeal to a wider market of computer consumers.
+The most notable difference between this laptop and its predecessor is the 1520 model's dedicated graphics card, which the 1525 model did not have.
+Some believe that this was an attempt by Dell to appeal to a wider market of computer consumers.
 In a 2008 processor speed test, the Inspiron 1525 placed 14 out of the 18 tested computers.
-The touchpad has been upgraded from that of the 1520, with one which is designed to allow faster scrolling through web pages.
-Strangely this model contains a SIM card slot underneath the battery compartment.
-However reading data, or using Internet from SIM cards is not possible without a separate wireless modem-card.
+The touchpad was upgraded from that of the 1520, the new one designed to allow faster scrolling through web pages.
+This model contains a SIM card slot underneath the battery compartment.
+However, the 1525 does not support reading data or using Internet from SIM cards without a separate wireless modem-card.

 Software

-The Inspiron 1525 typically comes with a version of the Windows Vista, Windows 7 or Ubuntu 9.04 Operating System pre-installed.
-Both 32-bit and 64-bit can work.
+The Inspiron 1525 typically comes with a version of Windows Vista, Windows 7 or Ubuntu 9.04 pre-installed (32-bit/64-bit).
 Ubuntu 12.04 and Linux Debian Wheezy are known to be working out-of-the-box on this model.
-If it comes with Windows Vista/7, it contains a copy of Office 2007.
+Models with Windows Vista and 7 contains Microsoft Office 2007.